If you'd like to receive

 Visit his web-site.

-He has also been posting his poems on-line at poemofthemonth.us for the past five years.
+He has also been posting his poems on-line at poemofthemonth.us for the past seven years.

 The January, 2021, poem-of-the-month is: